ndsev/mapget/README.md

 // Server status page
 + GET /status(): text/html

+// Obtain a list of tile-layer combinations which provide a
+// feature that satisfies the given ID field constraints.
+// TODO: Not implemented
++ GET /locate(typeId, map<string, Scalar>)
+  list<pair<TileId, LayerId>>

 // Instruct the cache to *try* to fill itself with map data
 // according to the provided constraints.
 No guarantees are
 // made as to the timeliness or completeness of this task.
+// TODO: Not implemented
 + POST /populate(
     spatialConstraint*,
     {mapId*, layerId*, featureType*, zoomLevel*})

 // Write GeoJSON features for a tile back to a map data source
 // which has supportedOperations&WRITE.
+// TODO: Not implemented
 + POST /tile(
     mapId: string,
     layerId: string,